howerj/liblisp/liblisp.md

 * set!

-Change the value of an already defined variable.
+Change the value of an already defined variable to another value.

         (set!
 EXPR EXPR)
         # Examples: